SAME-Project/same-project/docs/docs/getting-started/installing.md

 To run SAME, you will need a workflow engine to connect to.
 We support a variety of workflow engines, but recommend that, for now, you connect to one that is dedicated to SAME exclusively.

+_If you are using the [Combinator.ml test drive](#test-drive), you can skip this section as Kubernetes and Kubeflow is already configured in your test drive VM._

 ### Prerequisites

 - Kubernetes cluster running locally or in a cloud environment